 We may invest in B-notes, which are mortgage loans typically (i) secured by a first mortgage on a commercial property or group of related properties and (ii) subordinated to an A-note portion of the same first mortgage secured by the same collateral (which we would not expect to hold).
 As a result, if a borrower defaults, there may not be sufficient funds remaining to repay B-note holders after payment to the A-note holders.
 Since each transaction is privately negotiated, B-notes can vary in their structural characteristics and risks.
 In addition to the risks described above, certain additional risks apply to B-note investments, including those described herein.
 The B-note portion of a loan is typically small relative to the overall loan, and is in the first loss position.
-As a means to protect against the holder of the A-note from taking certain actions or, receiving certain benefits to the detriment of the holder of the B-note, the holder of the B-note often (but not always) has the right to purchase the A-note from its holder.
+As a means to protect against the holder of the A-note firm taking certain actions or, receiving certain benefits to the detriment of the holder of the B-note, the holder of the B-note often (but not always) has the right to purchase the A-note from its holder.
 If available, this right may not be meaningful to us.
-For example, we may not have the capital available to protect our B-note interest or purchasing the A-note may alter our overall portfolio and risk/return profile to the detriment of our stockholders.
-In addition, a B-note may be in the form of a "rake bond."
-A "rake bond" is a CMBS backed solely by a single promissory note secured by a mortgaged property, which promissory note is subordinate in right of payment to one or more separate promissory notes secured by the same mortgaged property.
+For example, we may not have the capital available to protect our B-note investing the A-note may alter our overall portfolio and risk/return profile to the detriment of our stockholders.
+In addition, a B-note may be in the form of a "rake bond" is a CMBS backed solely by a single promissory note secured by a mortgaged property.